Taoism: Ethics

-Illustration of the tortoise in the mud parable from the Zhuangzi.
+The tortoise in the mud parable from the Zhuangzi.
 When some officials came to offer Zhuang Zhou a job at court, he replied he preferred to continue to live a life of solitary simplicity, like a turtle who prefers to live in the mud rather than to be displayed at court.

-Daoist ethics tends to emphasize various themes from the Taoist classics, such as naturalness (pu), spontaneity (ziran), simplicity, detachment from desires, and most important of all, wu-wei.
-The classic Daoist view is that humans are originally and naturally aligned with Tao; thus, their original nature is inherently good.
+Taoist ethics tends to emphasize various themes from the Taoist classics, such as naturalness (pu), spontaneity (ziran), simplicity, detachment from desires, and most important of all, wu wei.
+The classic Taoist view is that humans are originally and naturally aligned with Tao; thus, their original nature is inherently good.
 It emphasizes doing things that are natural, following the Tao, which is a cosmic force that flows through all things and binds and releases them.
 However, one can fall away from this due to personal habits, desires, and social conditions.
-Returning to one's nature requires active attunement through Daoist practice and ethical cultivation.
+Returning to one's nature requires active attunement through Taoist practice and ethical cultivation.

-Some popular Daoist beliefs, such as the early Shangqing school, do not believe this and believe that some people are irredeemably evil and destined to be so.
-Many Taoist movements from around the time Buddhist elements started being syncretized with Daoism had a highly negative view of foreigners, referring to them as yi or "barbarians", and some of these thought of foreigners as people who do not feel "human feelings" and who never live out the correct norms of conduct until they became Taoist.
+Some popular Taoist beliefs, such as the early Shangqing School, do not believe this and believe that some people are irredeemably evil and destined to be so.
+Many Taoist movements from around the time Buddhist elements started being syncretized with Taoism had a highly negative view of foreigners, referring to them as yi or "barbarians", and some of these thought of foreigners as people who do not feel "human feelings" and who never live out the correct norms of conduct until they became Taoist.
 At this time, China was widely viewed by Taoists as a holy land because of influence from the Chinese public that viewed being born in China as a privilege and that outsiders were enemies.
 Preserving a sense of "Chineseness" in the country and rewarding nativist policies such as the building of the Great Wall of China was important to many Taoist groups.